clarkfitzg/sta141c-winter19/README.md

 1. Check that your question hasn't been asked.
 2. Make the question specific, self contained, and reproducible.

-Note- you're welcome to opt in or out of Piazza's Network service, which lets employers find you.
+You're welcome to opt in or out of Piazza's Network service, which lets employers find you.

 ### Assignments